REGnosys/rune-docs/website/drr-site/resources/faqs.md

 Regulatory reporting is traditionally expensive, inconsistent and prone to interpretation differences.
 DRR standardises the rules so all firms implement the same logic, reducing cost and improving data quality.

 ### How does DRR ensure consistent reporting across firms?
 DRR expresses regulatory rules as **machine executable logic**, removing ambiguity in how firms interpret requirements.
-As more firms adopt the same CDM based transformations, reporting outputs become far more consistent across the industry.
+As more firms adopt the same CDM-based transformations, reporting outputs become far more consistent across the industry.

 ### Does DRR support multiple jurisdictions?
 Yes, very much so.
 DRR is designed to be **multi jurisdictional**.
 It includes rule models for major regimes such as CFTC, EMIR, ASIC, MAS and others.
 Each jurisdiction has its own transformation logic, but all share the same CDM foundation.